graphql-aspnet/graphql-aspnet.github.io/docs/controllers/virtual-types.md

 ## Field Path Names

-> Each segment of a field path must individually conform to the required naming standards for fields and graph type names.
+> Each segment of a virtual field path must individually conform to the required naming standards for fields and graph type names.

 In reality this primarily means don't start your fields with a double underscore, `__`, as thats reserved by the introspection system.
 The complete regex is available in the source code at `Constants.RegExPatterns.NameRegex`.